-HELPING YOUR CHILD IN DIFFICULT TIMESSituations like the one we experienced with today’s weather emergency may be difficult for both children and adults.
-Sheltering in place and hearing loud noises (among other concerning occurrences) during the storm may have resulted in strong, unwanted emotional responses for your child.
+HELPING YOUR CHILD IN DIFFICULT TIMESSituations like the one we experience with weather emergencies may be difficult for both children and adults.
+Sheltering in place and hearing loud noises (among other concerning occurrences) during a storm may result in strong, unwanted emotional responses for your child.
 It is possible that she or he might experience fear, anxiety, insecurity, and anger during situations like this.Listed below are behaviors that you may see in your children:

 Some children show feelings in a direct and immediate fashion while others may wait until a later time.
 A child’s emotional response to a difficult situation may not last long, but some problems may be present or recur later.
 Children need continued guidance and understanding from loving and caring adults.
 The following activities may be helpful for your child: